KubaSzarpak/Studies/Semestr III/SKJ/Materials/Projekt programistyczny/DatabaseNode/Readme.txt

         At the end, TCP connection can be closed by calling "Socket.close()"" method.
         Information "Connected to the node" is printed.

-    * prepareCommunication(int timeout):
-        This method is used to do operations that helps with reliability of the communication between nodes.
-Its parameter is int "timeout", which is a timeOut of UDP connection between this server and nodes. it sleeps current thread for 500 milliseconds to let and node communication re-roll.
-Then it sets nodeCommunication timeout to given "timeout" in the parameter using "setTimeOut()" method.

     * operate(String task):
         This method coordinates every request.
 If either node or client sends any request, then this method is called to divide tasks.
 Its parameter is "String task", which is a line of request that was given to this server.
         Thanks to project structure this is one of two synchronized parts of whole project.

-        At first, it prepares by creating variables "String answer" and makes it an empty text, "boolean addYourPort", which tells if node should add its port to the request that is forwarded, then setting "wait" field to true, and finally by calling "prepareCommunication" method with timeout 0, which means, there will be no timeout.
+        At first, it prepares by creating variables "String answer" and makes it an empty text, "boolean addYourPort", which tells if node should add its port to the request that is forwarded, then setting "wait" field to true, and finally tries to sleep current thread for "nodeCommunication" field timeout and sets "nodeCommunication" field timeout to 0, which means there will be no timeout.
         Then it creates ten patterns.
 Any but the first and last two are for every possible client operation.
 Last two are only for nodes.
             "checkPortPattern" - for checking if first four characters of request are a digits.
                                     If yes, then it means this is a request from node which port are that for digits.